 Prolonged usage of any substance, especially alcohol, can alter the way the body functions.
-Someone who’s been drinking alcohol for a long time might have a body reliant on receiving the substance to function normally.
+Someone who’s been drinking alcohol for a long time might have a body reliant on receiving the substance to function normally and can even have what’s called an ‘alcohol belly.’
 Detoxing from the substance shocks the body, which results in the individual suffering several symptoms.

 Among these symptoms, one of the most debilitating ones can be diarrhea.
 A lot of people don’t feel comfortable discussing their bowel movements, and understandably so.
-However, dealing with diarrhea during detox can be incredibly taxing.
-So, here’s everything that you need to know about whether alcohol detox causes diarrhea or not.
+However, dealing with diarrhea from alcohol withdrawal can be incredibly taxing, so it’s an important topic when discussing medical detox.
+So, here’s everything that you need to know about alcohol detox and the likelihood of it causing diarrhea or not.

 Experiencing diarrhea after going on a detox isn’t just restricted to alcohol.
 Users of other drugs may also experience diarrhea after initiating the detox.
 That’s because the detox pushes users into alcohol withdrawal.